nephila/djangocms-page-sitemap/README.rst

 * django CMS 3.6+

+.. note:: djangocms-page-sitemap 0.8 has been relicensed with BSD license.

 .. note:: djangocms-page-sitemap 0.7 dropped compatibility with django CMS < 3.6.
 0.6.x releases will be made if necessary after 0.6 release.